Fillyosopher/quartz/content/patterns/Ikigai.md

 # Patlet

 It's easy, in life, to get stuck in habits that leave you unfulfilled.
-It can be difficult to find a lens that explains chronic unfulfilledment.
-Ikigai involves asking four questions to uncover specific types of fulfillment, so that one can reify their desires and aim to encorporate all four areas of fulfillment in their life.
+It can be difficult to find a lens that explains chronic unfulfillment.
+Ikigai involves asking four questions to uncover specific types of fulfillment, so that one can reify their desires and aim to incorporate all four areas of fulfillment in their life.

 # Problem